thegenius89/StandardGP/README.md

 ## Visions
-I think it's clear for the GP community that evolving systems based on formal logic are in principle an unimaginable amout more efficient then artifical neural networks in doing the same task.
+I think it's clear for the GP community that evolving systems based on formal logic are in principle an unimaginable amount more efficient then artificial neural networks in doing the same task.
 These networks are just a subclass of a system that can create arbitrary complex programs.
 GP will be able to build optimal neural network architectures.
-Unfortunately these systems are way more complex then ANNs and it will take time to catch up ANNs with GP.
+Unfortunately these systems are way more complex than ANNs and it will take time to catch up ANNs with GP.

 </body>